Inc21/tic-tac-toe-pp2/README.md

 - As a site owner, I want to make it very easy for a user to pass away time, sitting on train or a bus or waiting for something etc.

 # Design

+## Look and feel
+  - Main background images for this game were chosen to give game very familiar to most people chalk and blackboard feel.
+Although white text on green background was not most visible, added just a slight text shadow.
+This make text pop of the screen, adds more contrast and is now very easily readable.

 ## Colour
 Colour's for this game are are picked very close to background images and are really fallback in case pictures fail to load.
 Slightly off-white #F5F5F5 is used for all the text and game symbols to give game blackboard and and chalk feel.